Sue Lawson non-fiction books

 Author Sue Lawson has always had a passion for history, particularly the true history of Australia’s First Nations People.

-Published by Black Dog Books and part of the the award-winning Our Stories series for middle readers Protest in Australia reinvigorated Sue Lawson’s interest in Australia and marked a new chapter in her writing.
+In a break away from her focus on young adult fiction, Sue Lawson’s first non-fiction work, Protest in Australia, explores how protests helped shape the nation we live in today.
+Published by Black Dog Books and part of the award-winning Our Stories series for middle readers, Protest in Australia reinvigorated Sue Lawson’s interest in history and marked a new chapter in her writing.

 Sue also collaborates with other writers on non-fiction projects.

 Nganga – Aboriginal and Torres Strait Islander Words and Phrases, written in collaboration with Boonwurrung Elder, Aunty Fay Muir was published by Black Dog Books, an imprint of Walker Books.